top of page

 2.2 The Charter complements and should be read in conjunction with and subject to the Articles of Incorporation and the Bylaws of ICGS, as well as the rules for non-profit organizations incorporated in the US state of Virginia.
 If there is any inconsistency, the applicable legal requirements prevail.

-Section 3 Board Structure and Election of Board Members
+Section 3 Board Structure and Election of Directors

-3.1 All Board members should be ICGS members at the same time.
-The number of Board members shall be no fewer than eight (8) and no more than seventeen (17) as specified in the Bylaws, although the Board agrees that a number of eleven (11) appears to be adequate.
-The members include a Board Chair, a President, a Vice President, a Treasurer, a Secretary and such other officers as the Board may deem necessary.
-The office of Board Chair, President, Vice President and Treasurer should not be held by the same individual simultaneously.
+3.1 All Directors should be ICGS members.
+The number of Board members shall be no fewer than eight (8) and no more than seventeen (17) as specified in the Bylaws.
+The members include the Board Chair, the President, the Vice President, the Treasurer, the Secretary and such other officers as the Board may deem necessary.
+The office of Board Chair, President, Vice President, and Treasurer should not be held by the same individual simultaneously.
 Other than these offices, the same individual may simultaneously hold more than one office.
-In the event that the number of Board members falls below eight, section 3.5 will be activated.
+In the event that the number of Board Directors falls below eight, Section 3.5 will be activated.

-3.2 The Board believes all Directors should bring specific competencies that add value to the Society and its Board.
-Therefore, the Board will regularly review its mix of skills, experience, personal attributes and expertise to ensure it comprises of members with a sufficient range of expertise and an adequate balance of skills and experience.
-The Board also aims to ensure board diversity in terms of nationality, discipline and gender.
-All Board members should be aware of and actively manage any interest and any business or other relationship which could reasonably be perceived to materially interfere with the Board member’s ability to act in the best interests of the ICGS.
-Any conflict of interest should be disclosed in accordance with the Conflict of Interest Policy (Appendix A).
+3.2 The Board believes all Directors should bring specific competencies that add value to ICGS and its Board.
+Therefore, the Board will regularly review its mix of skills, experience, personal attributes, and expertise to ensure it comprises of Directors with a sufficient range of expertise and an adequate balance of skills and experience.
+The Board also aims to ensure board diversity in terms of nationality, discipline, and gender.
+All Directors should be aware of and actively manage any interest and any business or other relationship that could reasonably be perceived to materially interfere with the Director’s ability to act in the best interests of ICGS.
+Any conflict of interest should be disclosed in accordance with the Conflict of Interest Policy.

 3.3 Directors are appointed for a term of three years, preferably on a rolling basis.
 Reappointments to the Board are not automatic.
-When considering whether to recommend a Director to the Members for reappointment, the Board will take into account the individual’s performance as well as the skills and experience mix required by the Board into the future.
+When considering whether to recommend a Director for reappointment, the Board will take into account the individual’s performance as well as the skills and experience mix required by the Board for the future.

-3.4 Three months prior to each Annual General Meeting (AGM), the Members are informed which director’s term(s) (if any) will expire at the next AGM as well as the selection criteria (i.e. expertise and experience required of the nominee(s)) by which the Board will select the nominees for competitive Member election.
+3.4 Three months prior to each Annual General Meeting (AGM), the Members are informed which Director’s or Directors’ term(s) (if any) will expire at the next AGM as well as the selection criteria (i.e., expertise and experience required of the nominee(s)) the Board will apply to select the nominees for a competitive election by the Members.

-3.5 In accordance with Bylaws of ICGS Section 4.04, a vacancy occurring on the Board as a result of any newly created directorship or the death, resignation, retirement, incapacity, disqualification, or removal of a director shall be filled by the Board or the members.
-Nominations to fill a board vacancy by the Board may be made by any current director by giving suitable names together with a short bio of the candidate proposed to the Governance and Nomination Committee within the time frame specified by the Board.
+3.5 In accordance with Bylaws of ICGS Section 4.04, a vacancy occurring on the Board as a result of any newly created directorship or the death, resignation, retirement, incapacity, disqualification, or removal of a Director shall be filled by the Board at a Board meeting or by the Members at the next AGM.
+Nominations to fill a board vacancy by the Board may be made by any current Director by suggesting suitable names together with a short bio of the candidate proposed to the Governance and Nomination Committee within the time frame specified by the Board.
 The Governance and Nomination Committee shall evaluate all received nominations based on the selection criteria and will recommend to the Board the individuals to be elected at a board meeting.
-A director so elected to fill a vacancy as a result of a newly created directorship shall hold office until the third annual meeting of the members succeeding his or her election, except as may otherwise be determined in the resolution of the Board creating the directorship.
-A director elected to fill a vacancy occurring on the Board as a result of the death, resignation, retirement, incapacity, disqualification, or removal of a director shall hold office for the remainder of the term of that director.
+A Director so elected to fill a vacancy as a result of a newly created directorship shall hold office until the third annual meeting of the members succeeding their election, except as may otherwise be determined in the resolution of the Board creating the directorship.
+A Director elected to fill a vacancy occurring on the Board as a result of the death, resignation, retirement, incapacity, disqualification, or removal of a director shall hold office for the remainder of the term of that Director.

-3.6 All nominations by members (including self-nominations) shall be made by the set due date specified in the notice to members stated in section 3.4 above (around 6 weeks prior to the AGM) and shall include a short bio as well as a statement by the candidate that they are ready to accept a potential nomination.
+3.6 All director nominations by Members (including self-nominations) shall be made by the set due date specified in the notice to members stated in Section 3.4 above (i.e., around 6 weeks prior to the AGM) and shall include a short bio as well as a statement by the candidate that they are willing to accept a potential nomination.

 3.7 The Governance and Nomination Committee shall evaluate all received nominations based on the previously disclosed selection criteria and will recommend to the Board the individuals to be included in the ballot.
-The Board reserves the final decision as to the list of nominees to be submitted before the members at the AGM.
+The Board reserves the right to make the final decision as to the list of nominees to be submitted to the members at the AGM.

 3.8 Two weeks prior to the AGM, the final list of nominations will be submitted to all Members including the names, affiliations and biographical sketches of the Board nominees.
 Competing nominations are admissible (i.e., there may be more nominations than Board seats to be filled).

-3.9 At the AGM, each nominee shall be present, either in person or through video conferencing or other digital means, to introduce himself/herself to the Members and to explain in more depth how he or she can contribute as an ICGS Director.
+3.9 At the AGM, each nominee shall be present, either in person or through video conferencing or other digital means, to introduce themselves to the Members and to explain in more depth how they can contribute as a Director.

-3.10 Elections are held electronically within four weeks following the AGM.
-Each member has as many votes as vacancies need to be filled.
+3.10.
+Elections are held electronically within four weeks following the AGM.
+Each member has as many votes as there are vacancies that need to be filled.
 Votes must not be pooled on one nominee.
-The electronic voting system allows only members to participate and to participate only once.
-The nominee(s) who get the most votes will be appointed to the Board after he/she has declared the willingness to accept his/her appointment.
-In the event of a tie, appointments will be decided by lot.
+The electronic voting system allows only Members to participate and to participate only once.
+The nominee(s) who gets the most votes will be appointed to the Board after they have declared the willingness to accept their appointment.
+In the event of a tie, appointments will be decided by drawing lot.

-3.11 Results of the Board elections will be distributed in an email to members within four weeks after the voting deadline.
+3.10 The results of the Board elections will be disclosed in an email to the Members within four weeks after the voting deadline.

 Section 4 The Role of the Board

-4.1 The Board establishes ICGS’s strategic direction, ensures risk and compliance is managed and oversees the day-to-day management of the Society.
-In short, the Board is ultimately responsible for all aspects of ICGS’s performance.
+4.1 The Board establishes ICGS’s strategic direction, ensures risk and compliance are managed and oversees the day-to-day management of the Society.
+In short, the Board is ultimately responsible for all aspects of ICGS’s operations.

 4.2 While the Board is responsible for and has full authority to determine ICGS’s policies, practices, management and operations, the role of the Board is to govern rather than manage ICGS.
-It is the role of the President, the Executive Director and the executives (collectively, the management) to run ICGS in accordance with the directions and delegations of the Board.
+It is the role of the President and the executives (collectively, the management) to run ICGS in accordance with the directions and delegations of the Board.
 It is the role of the Board to provide management with appropriate direction and oversee the activities of management in executing the delegated duties.

 4.3 Without limiting the general role of the Board, the principal functions and responsibilities of the Board include to:

 a.
-Set the short, medium and long term strategic goals of ICGS, including fund raising programs and plans to grow ICGS;
+Set the short, medium, and long term strategic goals of ICGS, including fund raising programs and plans to develop ICGS;

 b.
-Establish, review and update a considered strategic direction for ICGS;
+Establish, review, and update the strategic direction for ICGS;

 e.
-Fairly review, encourage and provide feedback on the performance of the President;
+Review, encourage, and provide feedback on the performance of the President;

 f.
-Endorse the terms and conditions of the executives including the Executive Director, receive and consider recommendations for the hire or removal of any of the
+Endorse the terms and conditions of the executives, receive and consider recommendations for the hire or removal of any of the executives;

 g.
-Delegate clear, sufficient and appropriate authority to the President and Board Committees.
-Unless otherwise expressly stated, Board Committees shall only be
+Delegate clear, sufficient, and appropriate authority to the President and Board Committees.
+Unless stated explicitly otherwise, Board Committees shall only be advisory in nature;

 h.
-Ensure accountability to and engagement with important stakeholders such as sponsors, donors and funding agencies;
+Ensure accountability to and engagement with important stakeholders such as Members, sponsors, donors, and funding agencies;

 i.
 Approve and oversee major operating plans including the annual conference decisions;

-k.
-Approve capital expenditure; and Review progress against plans and budgets and respond to changes identified in these reviews.
+l.
+Review progress against plans and budgets and respond to changes identified by these reviews.

 Section 5 The Role of the Chairperson

-5.1 The Chairperson’s role (Chair) is a key one within ICGS and utilises his/her experience, skills and leadership abilities to facilitate the governance processes.
-The Chair is appointed, removed and replaced by a majority vote of the Board.
+5.1 The Chairperson’s role (Chair) is a key role within ICGS.
+The Chair utilises their experience, skills, and leadership abilities to facilitate the governance processes.
+The Chair is appointed, removed and replaced by a simple majority vote of the Board.

 5.2 The role of the Chair is to: